oscdoctest/Qi-Docs/docs/Qi_Types.rst

 **Response body**

-  The request content is the serialized QiType.
-If you are not using the Qi client libraries, we recommend using JSON.
+  The request content is the serialized SdsType.
+If you are not using the Sds client libraries, we recommend using JSON.

-  Sample QiType content:
+  Sample SdsType content:

 ::